autowarefoundation/autoware-launch-gui/README.md

    ```bash
    rustc --version
    ```

-   *rustc 1.72.0 (5680fa18f 2023-08-23) is the one i'm currently on while developping this.*
+   _rustc 1.72.0 (5680fa18f 2023-08-23) is the one i'm currently on while developping this._

 ### Installing Node.js

-1. You can download and install Node.js from the [official website](https://nodejs.org/).
+1. You can download and install Node.js (LTS Version) from the [official website](https://nodejs.org/).

 2. Alternatively, if you're using a package manager like `apt` for Ubuntu/Debian, you can install Node.js with: